-Wildlife (and Sports) photographers are synonymous with cameras with big focal length zoom or prime lenses.
+Wildlife (and Sports) photographers are synonymous with cameras with big focal length zoom or fixed focal length long lenses.

 By including more of your subject’s environment in the image you immediately tell more of a story.
 Instead of it just being a lovely bull elephant portrait perhaps you now have a lovely bull elephant on the banks of a wide river with some clouds in the distance and its fellow herd members gently blurred in the background.
 Which image is most compelling?
 Both are in their own way…so take both images and cover all your bases!

-If you can afford it a second camera body with a wide-angle lens will save you time but to be honest the camera capabilities of some cellphones means grabbing it from your pocket and firing away a few wider shots can produce gold.
+If you can afford it a second camera body with a wide-angle lens will save you time but to be honest, the camera capabilities of some cellphones mean grabbing it from your pocket and firing away a few wider shots can produce good images too.

-In our opinion, you can never go too low to take wildlife shots.
-This is why waterhole hides and our photo boats (which are inches above water level) are so popular.
+In our opinion, you can never go too low in wildlife photography.
+This is why waterhole hides and our photo boats (which are inches above water level) are so popular to photograph animals from.